Science

 CARGO’s Approach

 Using fully-human binders to reduce anti-CAR immunogenicity.
-Our CAR T product candidates are all constructed with human binders, thereby reducing the risk for anti-CAR immune responses.
+CRG-023 is constructed with only human binders, thereby reducing the risk for anti-CAR immune responses.
+CARGO implemented an extensive new human binder campaign for CD19 and CD20 and selected binders in CAR format based on optimal activity.

 Tumors evolve to resist treatment, and novel approaches must be employed to address common resistance mechanisms.
 We are leveraging our proprietary platform technologies, including our CD2 and STASH platforms, to enable the development of multi-specific and multi-functional cancer product candidates designed to improve outcomes and survival by addressing multiple mechanisms of resistance and other unmet needs.